Setting up the psiTurk Docker container

 want it to be.
 It doesn’t have to be related to the name of the image

-), but it is nonetheless
+(which is <YOUR_USERNAME>/psiturk-example), but it is nonetheless

 often convenient to give the container a name that is related to the

-image, which is why I’ve named the container psiturk-example
+image, which is why I’ve named the container psiturk-example.

-flag simply means that the container will be automatically
+--rm flag simply means that the container will be automatically

 removed when it is exited.
 This helps reduce clutter so you don’t